Mount Horeb, Wisconsin is one of the cutest small towns in the US – and also one of the most unique!

 Family-friendly restaurant, serving burgers, pizza, sandwiches and plates.

-This is what I was served!
+This is what was set down in front of me.

 House-made mix loaded with cheese curds, Slim Jim, bacon, olives, cherry tomatoes, chicken wings, pickles, celery, 2 sliders...